Jingxian12/movie-recommender-system/README.md

 Hybrid movie recommender system using CF, content-based filtering, and NLP semantic search.

 ---

+TO DO LIST : OUTPUT FOR USER MODE AND GUEST MODE, COLD START FOR EXISTING USER Users with fewer than 25 ratings were excluded from the Collaborative Filtering training dataset to improve recommendation quality.
+For users without sufficient rating history, the system provides popularity-based recommendations through Guest Mode, addressing the cold-start problem

 **Notice:**
 This platform is a Final Year Project (FYP) Prototype.
 Public user registration is currently closed.
 External evaluators may use 'Guest Mode' or enter a pre-assigned Test User ID to evaluate the recommendation engine.